HOW EXPERIENTIAL ADVERTISING IS REDEFINING MARKETING

 Innovations in digital technology have given marketers more ways than ever to reach customers.
 That said, traditional internet advertising methods – like pop-up ads – can be intrusive and ineffective.
 Instead of giving an internet user reason to become a customer, this type of ad may in fact make the wrong impression.
-Research shows that 74% of social media users dislike when brands try to reach them via their feeds.

 That’s why marketers are seeking ways to cultivate positive relationships with members of their target audience while leveraging technology in unique and interesting ways.
 Virtual reality and augmented reality tech are useful in this capacity.
 Instead of subjecting customers to obnoxious marketing tactics, they make it possible for them to enjoy a positive, branded experience.
 This can make a big difference in how a potential customer feels about a company.

 Users don’t want ads to speak to them; they want ads to speak for them.
 Experiential marketing offers this.

 Millennials and digital natives are particularly displeased with condescending marketing techniques that overtly treat them like financial prospects.
 For these customers, a wide range of media have been part of their lives for quite some time.
 These mediums are a natural aspect of their daily routines, and this age group doesn’t want advertisements pasted into them.

 In other words, users don’t want ads to speak to them; they want ads to speak for them.
 Experiential marketing offers this.